Obesity may increase fatal complications in COVID-19 | DW | 15.09.2020

 Obesity is potentially life-threatening.
 It can cause high blood pressure, type 2 diabetes and heart disease to name a few conditions.

-And now a report suggests that obesity can increase complications for people suffering severe cases of the coronavirus disease.
+And now a report suggests that obesity can increase complications for people suffering severe cases of COVID-19.

 A team from the University of North Carolina reviewed 75 studies from around the world, involving about 400,000 patients, and concluded that being obese can increase the risk of a patient dying from COVID-19 by nearly 50%.

-Barry Popkin led that study at the university's Department of Nutrition and Carolina Population Center.
+Barry Popkin led the study at the university's Department of Nutrition and Carolina Population Center.

 DW: Barry Popkin, what surprised you about the findings?